-Globalization Partners helps take the stress out of the hiring process with an Employer of Record platform.
+Globalization Partners helps take the stress out of the hiring process with an Employer of Record solution.
 We can hire employees on your behalf and get you set up in Saudi Arabia in a matter of days.
 As a result, instead of worrying about Saudi Arabia employment compliance, you can focus on growing your company.

 Recruiting in Saudi Arabia

-Understanding Saudi Arabian culture is important as you start the process of staffing overseas, but you should also take care to understand some of the more practical aspects of recruiting.
 You’ll want to make sure you’re advertising your open positions through the best channels to reach talented employees.
 You’ll also need to make sure your business complies with anti-discrimination laws during the recruitment process in the country.